Statics and Torque

 Section Summary

-where [latex]\tau[/latex] is torque, [latex]r[/latex] is the distance from the pivot point to the point where the force is applied, [latex]F[/latex] is the magnitude of the force, and [latex]\theta[/latex] is the angle between
+where [latex]\tau[/latex] is torque, [latex]r[/latex] is the distance from the pivot to the point of force application, [latex]F[/latex] is the magnitude of the force, and [latex]\theta[/latex] is the angle between the force and the position vector from pivot to point of application.

 Conceptual Questions